 The VMware core rep has zero ability to be a “trusted advisor” to a C level exec at a pretty big company.

-VMware is essentially plumbing software used in the bowels of the IT department by people who work in cubicles and eat way too many carbos.
-If you visit a Fortune 500 company IT shop you will see the VMware logo-wear and awards around many of those cubicles.
+VMware is essentially plumbing software used in the bowels of the IT department by people who work in cubicles and eat way too many carbs.
+If you visit a Fortune 500 company IT shop you will see the VMware logo-wear and coffee cups around many of those cubicles.

 A VMware core rep is more likely to see a CIO in the annual report than in a face to face meeting.
 In some recent chats with VMware types, they laughed that the few times they actually got a CIO level call, they had to bring their manager, a tech manager, a tech, maybe a major account rep.